leonkelvin2000/fianance2/README.md

 # Final Project

-The purpose of this assignment is to analyze the correlation between users' age and occupation vs their credit score.
-This analysis would help us determine if there is a strong correlation between age and income in relation to user's credit scores.
+The purpose of this assignment is to analyze salary prediction classification data, and classification on salary whether less than 50K or greater than 50k.

 ## Problem Statement
-Working as data scientists in a global finance company.
-Over the years, the company has collected basic bank details and gathered significant credit-related information.
-The management wants to build an intelligent system to segregate the people into the credit score brackets to reduce the manual effort required.
+TBD

 Our goal is to build a machine learning model that can classify the credit score.

-### Initial ideas for questions we want to answer
+### Initial ideas for questions we want to answer in predicting a specific target:

-- Is there a strong correlation between age and credit score?
-- Is there a strong correlation between occupation or annual salary and credit score?
-- Is there a connection between being gender and having a better credit score?
+- Is there a corelation between education and salaries above or below 50K/yr?
-- Do we need to add more data to get a higher accuracy score when using a machine learning model?
+- Are there indicators/categories that can accurately predict whether or not an individual will make above or below 50K/yr?

 ### Group communication protocols
 - Throughout this project the group will communicate through our group slack channel, and WhatsApps as needed.